Table of Contents

 The aim of this blog is to highlight the importance of DLIs in the student visa process.
 We’ll provide guidance on how to choose a suitable DLI, ensuring that prospective students are equipped with the knowledge needed for a smooth visa application process.

-Understanding What a Designated Learning Institution (DLI) Is
+Understanding What A Designated Learning Institution (DLI) Is

 A Designated Learning Institution (DLI) is any post-secondary institution in Canada that has received approval from the provincial or territorial government to admit international students.
 Without an acceptance letter from a DLI, students are ineligible for a Canada student visa.